Soil fertility: Soil fertilization

 Soil fertility is a complex process that involves the constant cycling of nutrients between organic and inorganic forms.
 As plant material and animal wastes are decomposed by micro-organisms, they release inorganic nutrients to the soil solution, a process referred to as mineralization.
 Those nutrients may then undergo further transformations which may be aided or enabled by soil micro-organisms.
 Like plants, many micro-organisms require or preferentially use inorganic forms of nitrogen, phosphorus or potassium and will compete with plants for these nutrients, tying up the nutrients in microbial biomass, a process often called immobilization.
 The balance between immobilization and mineralization processes depends on the balance and availability of major nutrients and organic carbon to soil microorganisms.
-Natural processes such as lightning strikes may fix atmospheric nitrogen by converting it to (NO_{2}).
-Denitrification may occur under anaerobic conditions (flooding) in the presence of denitrifying bacteria.
-Nutrient cations, including potassium and many micronutrients, are held in relatively strong bonds with the negatively charged portions of the soil in a process known as cation exchange.
+Natural processes such as lightning strikes may fix atmospheric nitrogen by converting it to nitric oxide (NO) and nitrogen dioxide (NO_{2}).
+In soil, nitrogen fixation is performed by free-living and symbiotic bacteria.
+Denitrification occurs generally under anaerobic conditions (e.g. flooding, waterlogging, particulate organic matter, soil aggregates) in the presence of denitrifying bacteria, but it may also occur in aerobic environments where oxygen concentration is fluctuating and reduced carbon is available.
+Nutrient cations, including potassium and many micronutrients, are held in relatively strong electrostatic interaction bonds with the negatively charged portions of the soil (clay, humus) in a process known as cation exchange which has a prominent influence on soil fertility.

-Phosphorus is a primary factor of soil fertility as it is an element of plant nutrients in the soil.
-It is essential for cell division and plant development, especially in seedlings and young plants.
-However, phosphorus is becoming increasingly harder to find and its reserves are starting to be depleted due to the excessive use as a fertilizer.
+Phosphorus is a primary factor of soil fertility as it is essential for cell division and plant development, especially in seedlings and young plants.
+However, phosphorus is becoming increasingly harder to find and its reserves are starting to be depleted due to its excessive use as a fertilizer.
 The widespread use of phosphorus in fertilizers has led to pollution and eutrophication.
-Recently the term peak phosphorus has been coined, due to the limited occurrence of rock phosphate in the world.
+The term peak phosphorus has been coined, due to the limited occurrence of rock phosphate in the world, estimating that U.S. peak phosphorus occurred in 1988 and for the world in 1989.